cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 Once the application completes, you can query the *centers* dataset by using the ``centers/{index}`` endpoint of the *CentersService*.
 It will respond with the center's coordinates based on the ``index`` parameter (e.g. "9.1,9.1,9.1").

-Let's look at some of these components, and then run the Application and see the results.
+Let's look at some of these components, and then run the application and see the results.

 The SparkKMeans Application
 ---------------------------

-As in the other `examples <index.html>`__, the components of the Application are tied together by the class ``SparkKMeansApp``:
+As in the other `examples <index.html>`__, the components of the application are tied together by the class ``SparkKMeansApp``:

 .. literalinclude:: /../../../cdap-examples/SparkKMeans/src/main/java/co/cask/cdap/examples/sparkkmeans/SparkKMeansApp.java
    :language: java